 (Hoekstra, 2009)

 Black and Hispanic students, as well as those from disadvantaged backgrounds, receive the greatest return from selective college graduation.
 A study of a 1989 cohort at a highly selective college suggests greater earnings returns for students whose parents had an average of less than 16 years of schooling than those with more educated parents.
-The earnings return of attending a more selective school for students from more educated families was negligible and at times even negative.
+The earnings return of attending a more selective school for students from more educated families was negligible and, at times, even negative.
 The authors of this study suggest this is driven by a difference in networking connections: students with educated parents may be able to rely on their families or friends for job-networking opportunities while less advantaged students do not have the same inherited network.
 Therefore, the networking opportunities that are made available in attending a selective school are especially valuable for black and Hispanic students, as well as student from less educated families (Dale & Krueger, 2011).

 While these earnings premiums affect the graduates directly, it can provide social value for communities as well.
 A study of a 1976 cohort of selective schools found beneficiaries of affirmative action are more likely to participate in community, social service, youth, and educational organizations in their community (Long, 2007).